 Inflation, Food Shortage, and Gas Crisis: Will it Get Worse?

 Brace yourself because it doesn’t look like life is going to go back to normal anytime soon.
-Inflation is showing signs of increasing, we are seeing some food shortages, and now we are running out of gas in certain areas.
-When it comes to being a prepper, it is important to know what is going on around you so you can better prepare yourself for what’s coming.
-Today, we are going to talk about inflation and shortages that we see coming our way, and how you can start preparing today!
+Inflation is still showing signs of increasing, although at a slower pace, we are seeing some food shortages, and now we are running out of gas in certain areas.
+When it comes to being a prepper, it’s important to know what’s going on around you so you can better prepare yourself for what’s coming.
+Today, we’re going to talk about inflation and shortages that we see coming our way, and how you can start preparing today!

 What is Inflation?

 Inflation is when prices rise and decrease the buying power of a dollar.
 It’s not just higher prices for one specific item.
 Instead, it’s a general increase in prices across the board.
-This includes food prices, gas prices, prices for buying supplies like wood, steel, etc. The cost of some lumber products to build a home, garage, or whatever has gone up 300% over the past few months.
+This includes housing costs, food prices, gas prices, and prices for buying building supplies like wood, steel, etc. The cost of some lumber products to build a home, garage, or whatever has gone up 300% over the past few years.

-You may wonder why lumber has gone up in price so much.
-Of course, the pandemic caused some shortages of labor, transporting costs, etc., but a HUGE reason may be the lower interest rates on mortgages.
-Some people are trying to get into a home or upsize while rates are at historically low levels.
+You may wonder why lumber has gone up in price so much over the past few years.
+Of course, the pandemic caused some shortages of labor, transporting costs, etc., but a sure reason was the lower interest rates on mortgages for so long.
+So many people were trying to get into a home or upsize while rates were at historically low levels.
 I have seen people downsizing to smaller homes for fear of future expenses.
-Why on earth would anyone want a huge mortgage payment if gas prices are rising, utilities are through the roof, and food prices are escalating out of control.
+Why on earth would anyone want a huge mortgage payment if gas prices are rising, utilities are through the roof, and food prices are escalating out of control?

-However, inflation can also become a destructive force to any economy if it rises dramatically and gets out of hand.
-Think about Venezuela when its inflation rate hit over 1,000,000% over a few years, causing the economy to topple.
+However, if inflation rises dramatically and gets out of hand, it can become destructive to any economy.
+That is particularly true for those on a fixed income.
+Think about Venezuela, where its inflation rate hit over 1,000,000% over a few years, causing the economy to topple.

-Currently, our inflation rate is at 2.6% which is 1.7% higher than it was last year!
-The question now becomes, will it rise out of control or is it normal due to the pandemic?
+Currently, our inflation rate is down to about 2.6% – 2.7% which is lower than it was last year!
+The question now becomes, will it rise out of control based on recent natural disasters, particularly in the Southeast?

-Why is there a Food Shortage and Gas Crisis?
+There is a Food Shortage and Gas Crisis in Some States

 What Are You Paying for Gas Today?

 I would love to hear what you are paying for gasoline in your city or state.
-I’m in Southern Utah, and today the cost is $3.35 a gallon.
+I’m in Northern Utah, and today the cost is between $3.35 and $3.43 a gallon.
 If you have time please let me know what city or state you live in and tell us what you are paying.
-I’m sure the prices will go up, but if you can leave it in the comments we can see where the gas has gone up or (shock) down in price.

 Gas Shortage

 Fill up those cars!
 We are NOT out of gas!
-There is not technically a shortage of crude oil or gasoline.
-The problem is there are not enough tanker truck drivers to deliver the gas to stations that are in short supply.
-There IS a driver shortage!
+As mentioned above, there is not technically a shortage of crude oil or gasoline throughout the country right now.
+One problem has been that there are not enough tanker truck drivers to deliver the gas to stations that are in short supply.
+There is a driver shortage that may take a while to overcome!
 When we can’t get gas to the stations, gas prices rise because the demand is higher than what is being shipped.
-It always rises in the summer due to more people driving and going on vacations.
-That is normal, but there is even more of a shortage now so gas prices are climbing even higher.
-The recent “hack” of the Colonial Pipeline operating systems has forced the pipeline to shut down for a period of time.
-Hopefully, it will come back online soon.
-Even airlines are feeling the effects of the pipeline shutdown.

 Metals Shortage

-As many countries, including the U.S., switch to green energy, the demand for copper, lithium, nickel, and cobalt are going up.
-We didn’t use as much of these rare earth elements before so we were not prepared with enough supply.
+As many countries, including the U.S., switch to green energy, the demand for copper, lithium, nickel, and cobalt is going up.
+We didn’t use as many of these rare earth elements before, so we were not prepared with enough supply.

 Rubber Shortages

-There are also shortages of rubber which can impact tire production.
+Rubber shortages can also impact tire production.
 So, if you need new tires, you may want to get them now.

 Inflation, Food Shortage, Gas Crisis…Will it Get Worse?

-As preppers, we just need to keep doing what we do!
-Keep prepping and keep being diligent.
-If you need more insight on what to prep or how to prep, check out some of my other posts below!
+As preppers, we just need to keep doing what we do: keep prepping and being diligent.
+If you need more insight on what to prep or how to prep, check out my other posts below!

 Final Word

 With all of this being said, my best advice is to just keep prepping as you always have.
 Do not panic buy, but be prepared.
-We made it through the lockdowns, and we will make it through this as well!
+We made it through the lockdowns in years past, and we will make it through the challenges brought on by severe weather as well!
 May God Bless this world.

 Copyright Images: Costco Gas AdobeStock_301413718_Editorial_Use_Only by Andriy Blokhin, Gas Out of Service AdobeStock_101117577 by Paulvelgos